 Before surgery, you can play an important role in your health.
-Showering and using antiseptic cloths, such as the ones in your ERAS bag, greatly reduces the number of germs on the skin.
+Showering with an antiseptic soap solution, such as the one in your ERAS bag, greatly reduces the number of germs on the skin.
 Please read the instructions and follow them closely.

-- Do not use the antiseptic cloths if you are allergic to CHG (chlorhexidine gluconate). - If rash, redness, itching, or other symptoms occur, stop using the antiseptic cloths immediately.
+- Do not use antiseptic solution if you are allergic to CHG (chlorhexidine gluconate). - If rash, redness, itching, or other symptoms occur, stop using the antiseptic soap solution immediately.
 If the symptoms persist, call your doctor.

-You must shower the night before your surgery.
+You must shower the night before AND the morning of your surgery.